KyraDaniele/DigitalCrafts_19_Python/readme.md

 # Working with git for the first time

-This readme is in my day2 folder.
-It will be commited to Github.
+This repository is for all of my Python work.